To speak to a specialist cancer nurse,

 The specialist will discuss your symptoms and examine you again.
 He or she will inspect your mouth, throat, tongue, nose and neck using a small mirror and/or lights.
 Your neck, lips, gums and cheeks will also be checked for lumps.

-The following tests can diagnose head and neck cancers.
+The following tests can diagnose mouth, head and neck cancers.

 An X-ray of the bones of your face and neck allows your doctor to check for cancer.
 An OPG (orthopantomogram) is a special X-ray of the jaw and teeth.